 Precision.
 Quality.
 High-speed machining.
 That’s what it takes to create many of the items in your home and office.
 And, if the items weren’t created by precision machining technology, then the machinery and equipment needed to produce these products were developed using it.

 In our program, students are taught how to select the right machining process, plan that process, and operate computer numerical control (CNC) and manual precision machine tools to create parts or products.
 Our state-of-the-art lab includes 4- and 5-Axis machining centers, CNC milling machines and lathes, a three-dimensional printer, electrical discharge machining (EDM) equipment, and other industry-standard equipment for students to use in hands-on labs.
 All labs are supervised by instructors with industry experience.
+Students will also gain hands-on machining experience through a summer internship.
 The precision machining capstone projects help to prepare students for a challenging career in this high demand field.
 With this degree, graduates can choose careers including machining, CNC programming, mold/die making, quality control, or machine tool manufacturing.

 The Precision Machining Technology program contributes to the green economy by recycling steel, aluminum, carbide inserts, brass and copper wire.
 Biodegradable metal cutting fluids and solutions are used to help reduce water, air, and soil contamination.